aronp/CMST/README.md

     Mode B: The "Silencer" (p=2)
         Goal: Maximal Spectral Purity.

         Behavior: The window converges to an analytically smooth Gaussian-like profile.
-This sacrifices the "flat top" to achieve significantly faster side-lobe decay, diving into the noise floor deeper than standard piecewise functions like the Planck-taper.
+This sacrifices the "flat top" to achieve significantly faster side-lobe decay, often over 100dB improvement, diving into the noise floor deeper than standard piecewise functions like the Planck-taper.

 ### 📉 Tunable Flatness
 ![Tunable shape](tunable_flatness_time_only.png)